AdamStanLiu/Financial-Engineering/README.md

 2: Built a robust arbitrage model with C++ to detect the existence of arbitrage opportunities and estimated its risk through 100 trials with Python.

-3: Solved the Mean-Variance optimization problem for 100 stocks and compute the portfolio with C++.
+3: Solved the Mean-Variance optimization problem for 100 stocks and compute the portfolio with C.